-In Mexico, the team thanks the National Forestry Commission (CONAFOR) for providing data, insights into the forestry projects, and comments on ideas and drafts, with special thanks going to Placido Salomón Álvarez López, Francisco Javier Arrazattee García, Luciana Ludlow Paz, Rafael Luna, Efrain Maheda, Constanza Mier y Teran Ruesga, Guillermo Muñoz Galindo, and Tania Panti for comments on the field guides and support in the implementation of the fieldwork.
+In Mexico, the team thanks the National Forestry Commission (CONAFOR) for providing data, insights into the forestry projects, and comments on ideas and drafts, with special thanks going to Placido Salomón Álvarez López, Francisco Javier Arrazattee García,

+Luciana Ludlow Paz, Rafael Luna, Efrain Maheda, Constanza Mier y Teran Ruesga, Guillermo Muñoz Galindo, and Tania Panti for comments on the field guides and support in the implementation of the fieldwork.
 Valuable inputs and support throughout the study were received from Katharina Siegmann (Environmental Specialist, Environment GP) and Graciela Reyes (Consultant, Environment GP).
 The team wants to thank SIMO, who performed the interviews in Mexico in May 2019 and later transcribed the qualitative data.

 This study was commissioned by the Climate Investment Funds (CIF) Evaluation and Learning Initiative.
-The research and writing were carried out by Emilie Perge (Senior Economist, Poverty & Equity GP) and Manali Baruah (Consultant, Environment GP), with inputs from Anolay Vongsouthi (Consultant, Environment GP) for the Lao PDR case study, and Adriana Flores (Consultant, Poverty & Equity GP), Alejandro Lopez-Feldman (Consultant, Poverty & Equity GP), David Campoverde (Consultant, Poverty & Equity GP), and Jia Jun Lee (Consultant, Environment GP) for the Mexico case study, with overall guidance from Garo Batmanian (Lead Environment Specialist, Environment GP).
-The authors of this study would like to thank Ines Angulo (Forestry Specialist, Climate Investment Funds), and Eirini Pitta (Consultant, Climate
+Emilie Perge (Senior Economist, Poverty & Equity GP) and Manali Baruah (Consultant, Environment GP) wrote the main study and along with Anolay Vongsouthi (Consultant, Environment GP) prepared the Lao PDR case study summarized in Appendix A. Emilie Perge, Adriana Flores (Consultant, Poverty & Equity GP), Alejandro Lopez-Feldman (Consultant, Poverty & Equity GP), David Campoverde (Consultant, Poverty & Equity GP), and Jia Jun Lee (Consultant, Environment GP) all contributed to the Mexico case study summarized in Appendix B. Garo Batmanian (Lead Environment Specialist, Environment GP) provided guidance on the work.
+The authors of this study would like to thank Ines Angulo

-Investment Funds) of the Climate Investment Funds (CIF) Administrative Unit for their support throughout the preparation of this study and for reviewing early drafts of the study.
+(Forestry Specialist, Climate Investment Funds), and Eirini Pitta (Consultant, Climate Investment Funds) of the Climate Investment Funds (CIF) Administrative Unit for their support throughout the preparation of this study and for reviewing early drafts of the study.
 The team wants to thank Mark Austin (Program Leader, SEADR) and Sofia Ahlroth (Senior Economist, SENGL) for their valuable comments and to all the participants of the decision meeting during which the discussion helped the team improve the final report.